-drain hole and slowly squeeze the bottle or push the pump down to force the oil into the lower unit.
+3. Add Gear Lube Oil: To refill the lower unit, insert the bottle or tube into the bottom drain hole and slowly squeeze the bottle or push the pump down to force the oil into the lower unit.
 We recommend original manufacturer marine oil for best performance and longivity.
 Read more about brand name vs generic oils here.

 A marine specific lower unit gear lubricant should only be utilized in a Mercury outboard.
 The additive in such oil is normally of a higher water demulsability and has corrosion protection.
 Failure to use your manufacturer’s gear lube and oil can have devastating, costly results.

-Always ensure your oil has the following properties in order to function correctly:
+Always ensure your lower unit oil has the following properties in order to function correctly:

 - Excellent seal compatibility